 According to the Registrant, the substance subject to this decision can be grouped with other substances in a category for the purpose of read-across.
-The grouping is based on the premise that all substances that are members of the category are structurally related; i.e. all the substances are UVCBs (substances of Unknown or Variable composition, Complex
+The grouping is based on the premise that all substances that are members of the category are structurally related; i.e. all the substances are UVCBs (substances of Unknown or Variable composition, Complex reaction products or Biological materials) derived from the UVCB starting material Rosin CAS No. 8050-09-7 (EC No. 232-475-7), and are chemically modified.

-The Registrant considers substances that fulfill the following criteria as members of the category:
+The Registrant considers substances that fulfil the following criteria as members of the category: